cdalas2/AcademicWebsite/content/projects/projects.md

 widget: portfolio

 # This file represents a page section.
-headless: true
+headless: false

 # Order that this section appears on the page.
-weight: 65
+weight: 10

 title: Projects
 subtitle: ''
-draft: true
+draft: false
 content:
   # Page type to display.
 E.g. project.
   page_type: project